All posts

 Does that mean that the Auto is the same as the Custom defaults?

-To dig into that, we’ll have to use Extended Events.
+To dig into that, we'll have to use Extended Events.
 More specifically the query_store_db_settings_and_state event.
-Just a minimalistic session without a target (Watch Live Data) will do.
+If XE sessions are new to you, I covered setting one up in this post.
+A minimalistic session without a target (Watch Live Data) will do.

 CREATE EVENT SESSION [QS_Settings] ON SERVER